JournalismAI/AutomatingVisuals/README.md

 In the interim, you can figure out what the options are and how they're sent by checking the source code to the web interface.

+## Can this ... ?

+Probably not.
+Pull requests are welcome if you see something to improve, but the potential of this effort is limited.
+If you need something potentially more flexible, @thomaswilburn identified [Vercel's OG Image Generation](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) as something potentially worth a look.

 ## Licensing ##

 Details are available in the [LICENSE](LICENSE) file.
 Euchre's core is released under an MIT license, but is built atop things supplied with a GPL license and an Open Font License.